 As foundations become more focused on public policy, the issue arises as to how create the organizational structure and staffing for carrying out that work.
 This is particularly the case as they think of their assets beyond grantmaking to include knowledge and networks.
 To the extent that a foundation policy work is simply through funding policy activities whether it be research or advocacy, it might well occur in the context of the program officer who is the lynchpin of foundation grantmaking.
-On the other hand, as a foundation embraces a more active role by leveraging knowledge and connections, we might expect to see that foundation's commitment to policy engagement grows that a policy director position or group is created to provide a focal point for the foundation's efforts.6 In this section, we consider how the foundations in this study choose to structure and staff their policy work and the internal challenges that foundations face in their efforts at public policy engagement.
+On the other hand, as a foundation embraces a more active role by leveraging knowledge and connections, we might expect to see that foundations choose to develop specialized expertise in policy.
+It is also possible that as the foundation's commitment to policy engagement grows that a policy director position or group is created to provide a focal point for the foundation's efforts.
+In this section, we consider how the foundations in this study choose to structure and staff their policy work and the internal challenges that foundations face in their efforts at public policy engagement.